 Before the system reset, you better export all your important data.
 Here, you can go with one of two options.

 Option 1.
-Backup Data Without Booting into Windows with EaseUS Todo Backup.
+Backup data without booting into Windows 10 with EaseUS Todo Backup.

 Option 2.
-Recover Data After System Restore with EaseUS hard drive recovery software.
+Recover data after System Restore with EaseUS Data Recovery Wizard.

 Of course, the first option is the most recommended because making a backup will ensure the safety of your data, but you need to create the bootable disk on another working computer.
-The latter option is also viable if you do not have a working computer to create the bootable disk on, but the integrity of your data is more precarious
+EaseUS Data Recovery Wizard is also viable if you do not have a working computer to create the bootable disk on, but the integrity of your data is more precarious.

 How to perform a system restore or reset: